sebasarangot96/JSandLeafletModule_GIS/README.md

 # JSandLeafletModule_GIS
-Developing Web-Applications with JS and Leaflet
+Developing Web-Applications with JS and Leaflet:

 In my GIS Specialization at UNIGIS - Salzburg i took an optional module for Developing Web-Applications with JS and Leaflet.